-Janis King started teaching yoga in the Fall of 2016, and was impressed with the health benefits she experienced and witnessed in her students.
+Janis King started teaching yoga in 2016, and was impressed with the health benefits she experienced and witnessed in her students.
 A former marketing executive and mother of three young children, she imagined bringing this powerful healing art into high-poverty schools where the impact of her work could be even greater.

 When the executive director at Academy for Integrated Arts heard her idea, she urged Janis to begin a pilot program immediately at the school.
 With the help of AFIA librarian, Laurie Bomba, and one of Janis' first yoga teachers, Isaac Collins, Superhero Yoga was born.